Market Analysts see Grab Holdings Limited [GRAB] gaining to $4. Time to buy?

 Guggenheim Investments today announced that certain closed-end funds have declared their distributions.
 The table below summarizes the distribution schedule for each closed-end fund (collectively, the “Funds” and each, a “Fund”).

-Over the last 12 months, GRAB stock dropped by -26.19%.
-The one-year Grab Holdings Limited stock forecast points to a potential upside of 36.16.
-The average equity rating for GRAB stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+The stocks have a year to date performance of -16.77 percent and weekly performance of -6.29 percent.
+The stock has been moved at -0.74 percent over the last six months.
+The stock has performed -16.51 percent around the most recent 30 days and changed -14.10 percent over the most recent 3-months.

-The market cap for the stock reached $10.64 billion, with 3.84 billion shares outstanding and 2.78 billion shares in the current float.
-Compared to the average trading volume of 16.44M shares, GRAB stock reached a trading volume of 7610149 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 16.49M shares, GRAB reached to a volume of 16264111 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Macquarie have made an estimate for Grab Holdings Limited shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on March 13, 2023.
 While these analysts kept the previous recommendation, JP Morgan dropped their target price from $3.20 to $2.80.
 The new note on the price target was released on February 02, 2023, representing the official price target for Grab Holdings Limited stock.
 Previously, the target price had yet another raise from $3.60 to $4.20, while BofA Securities kept a Buy rating on GRAB stock.